eleda77/eleda77.github.io/docs/vocab_list.md

 **broch** - a prehistoric circular stone tower of a kind found in northern Scotland, Orkney, and Shetland

+**bromidic** - attempting to soothe or placate in a trite or clichéd way; lacking in originality

 **bruckle** - easily broken or crumbled

 **bruit** - spread (a report or rumor) widely; a report or rumour